Hetzer: Name

 The name Hetzer (German for "chaser") was never an official or suggestive name used for this vehicle.
 It was the designation for another prototype, the E-10 of the Entwicklung series which was supposed to replace all German tanks with more standardized counterparts, including the Jagdpanzer 38 which was still in development.
 The Škoda factory, for a short period, mistook Hetzer as the new name for the Jagdpanzer 38 in its documentation.
 Thus the first unit equipped with the vehicle applied the incorrect name for a few weeks until matters were clarified.
-Subsequently, the vehicle was rarely called Hetzer anymore by its units, but the name did not disappear completely anymore; examples of usages e.g. in Wehrmacht Reports were found until the end of the war.
+Subsequently, the vehicle was rarely called Hetzer by its units, but the name did not disappear completely; examples of usages e.g. in Wehrmacht Reports were found until the end of the war.
 Most notably, there exists a briefing paper from Heinz Guderian to Hitler saying that the unofficial name Hetzer had spontaneously been coined by the troops.
 Post-war historians basing themselves on this statement made the name popular in their works.